-Interest on the Class A(2017-4) notes for any interest payment date will equal the product of:
+Interest on the Class A(2016-7) notes for any interest payment date will equal the product of:

-- the Class A(2017-4) note interest rate for the applicable interest period; times - 30 divided by 360; times - the outstanding dollar principal amount of the Class A(2017-4) notes as of the related record date.
+- the Class A(2016-7) note interest rate for the applicable interest period; times - the actual number of days in the related interest period divided by 360; times - the outstanding dollar principal amount of the Class A(2016-7) notes as of the related record date.

-However, for the first interest payment date, interest on these Class A(2017-4 notes will be \$2,902,083.33.
-COMET will make interest payments on these Class A(2017-4) notes on the 15th day of each month, beginning in November 2017.
+COMET will make interest payments on these Class A(2016-7) notes on the 15th day of each month, beginning in January 2017.
 Interest payments due on a day that is not a business day in New York, New York, Richmond, Virginia or Falls Church, Virginia will be made on the following business day.

-The payment of interest on the Class A(2017-4) notes on any payment date is senior to the payment of interest on Class B notes, Class C notes and Class D notes of the Card series on that date.
+The payment of interest on the Class A(2016-7) notes on any payment date is senior to the payment of interest on Class B notes, Class C notes and Class D notes of the Card series on that date.
 Generally, no payment of interest will be made on any Class B Card series note unless the required payment of interest has been made to all Class A Card series notes.
 Likewise, generally, no payment of interest will be made on any Class C Card series note unless the required payment of interest has been made to all Class A notes and Class B notes in the Card series.
 However, funds on deposit in the Class C reserve account will be available only for the Class C notes to cover shortfalls of interest on any interest payment date.